AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 The [!DNL Quick Checkout] allows for multiple use cases during a checkout flow:

-- [Guest user](../quick-checkout/checkout-adobe-commerce.md) with a registered or new [!DNL Bolt] account.
+- [Guest user](../quick-checkout/checkout-bolt.md) with a registered or new [!DNL Bolt] account.
-- An existing [Adobe Commerce user](../quick-checkout/checkout-adobe-commerce.md) with/without a registered [!DNL Bolt] account.
+- An existing [Adobe Commerce user](../quick-checkout/checkout-adobe-commerce.md) with or without a registered [!DNL Bolt] account.

 ## Get help